catniplab/ML-music-analysis/README.md

 In `src`, `load_data` allows for the construction of a data loader for a specific dataset. `base_models` is where we define our custom pytorch models. `models` implements various things on top of our base models: linear readout, custom initialization, gradient clipping. `experiment.py` defines the training loop and default configs.

-Currently I am optimizing on a song-by-song basis.
-In general, all tensors representing music should be indexed via `[sample, time, note]`.
-The first dimension of the shape of all tensors is currently 1, however.
+All tensors representing music should be indexed via `[sample, time, note]`.
+Iteration over a DataLoader involves a mask for each batch which is used for accuracte computation of loss and accuracy.

 Run an experiment with `python executable.py`, configurations for the experiment can be found in the script and different configuration options are roughly documented in `src/experiment.py`. `query_results.py` can be run to find out which directories in `results` contain results for experiments with specified configurations. `plotting.py` contains a bunch of helper functions for plotting training curves and information about hidden weights.